-(1) David Behrend, the sole shareholder of Jacaranda3 Investments, Inc., has dispositive control over the shares.
+- (1) David Behrend, the sole shareholder of Jacaranda3 Investments, Inc., has dispositive control over the shares.
 Since he will continue to control us, investors in our common or preferred offering will be unable to change the course of our operations.
 Thus, our shares lack the value normally attributable to voting rights.
-This could result in a reduction in value of the shares you own because of their ineffective voting power.
+This could result in a reduction in value of the shares you own because of their ineffective voting power. - (2) Esteban Coaloa's preferred stock holding, if converted to common stock at current share price would result in him owning > 5% of the Company.